dtcenter/METplus-Training/docs/modules/METplus/use_case_mode_brightness_temperature.rst

-Output base is located in this directory, and we will go ahead and make the directory as specified in MODE_OUTPUT_DIR. (*Copy OUTPUT_BASE, Close Tutorial_system.conf, Type mkdir, paste OUTPUT_BASE, Switch to first terminal, Copy the everyting except OUTPUT_BASE in the MODE_OUTPUT_DIR, Switch to second terminal, Paste MODE_OUTPUT_DIR, Type ls, Copy and paste the output directory path*)
+Output base is located in this directory, and we will go ahead and make the directory as specified in MODE_OUTPUT_DIR. (*Copy OUTPUT_BASE, Close Tutorial_system.conf, Type mkdir, paste OUTPUT_BASE, Switch to first terminal, Copy the everyting except OUTPUT_BASE in the MODE_OUTPUT_DIR, Switch to second terminal, Paste MODE_OUTPUT_DIR, Type ls, Copy and Paste the output directory path*)

 So, our empty directory has now been created.

 Now, lets check our input variables to be sure we have them correctly specified.
-So first looking at the model data, we can open the first file or the one-hour lead time file. (*Type ncdump Copy and paste the directory to the first FV3 member, Copy and paste one hour lead time file*)
+So first looking at the model data, we can open the first file or the one-hour lead time file. (*Type ncdump Copy and Paste the directory to the first FV3 member, Copy and Paste one hour lead time file, Type | more*)

 If we look at our configuration file, our forecast variable name is set to SBTA1613 top of atmosphere, and the level is set as two asterisks in parenthesis which indicates two dimensions.
-So looking for this variable in our input file, we can see that here it is, and it is in two dimensions, so that’s correct. (*Hit spacebar to scroll through the file*)
+So looking for this variable in our input file, we can see that here it is, and it is in two dimensions, so that’s correct. (*Hit spacebar to scroll through the file, Exit file*)

-Now we can check on the observation files.
+Now we can check on the observation files. (*Type ncdump, Scroll up to highlight the observation directory, Paste observation directory, Type /, Scroll up to highlight observation file, paste observation file, Type | more*)

 Going back to our configuration file, our obs variable name is channel 13 brightness temperature and again, it’s in two dimensions.
-And there is channel thirteen brightness temperature in two dimensions in our obs input file.
+And there is channel thirteen brightness temperature in two dimensions in our obs input file.  (*Hit spacebar to scroll through the file, Exit file*)

-Finally, let’s take a look at some of the configuration settings that we have for MODE in this use case.
-Here we are using a temperature threshold of less than or equal to
+Finally, let’s take a look at some of the configuration settings that we have for MODE in this use case. (*Switch to first terminal, Scroll up in configuration file*)

-235 Kelvin, defined by the MODE convolution threshold.
-The CENSOR_VAL and CENSOR_THRESH variables contain information about missing data, and the variables below those two values give information on how MODE identifies objects.
+Here we are using a temperature threshold of less than or equal to 235 Kelvin, defined by the MODE convolution threshold.
+The CENSOR_VAL and CENSOR_THRESH variables contain information about missing data, and the variables below those two values give information on how MODE identifies objects. (*Close the configuration file*)

 So now it’s time to start the use case.
 We will start by calling the script run_metplus.py which is in the ush directory, followed by minus c, and then our use case specific configuration file, followed by another minus c and our system configuration file.
 The run has started successfully.
 This use case takes some time to run,